 Additionally, you can also ask your Member of Congress to support H.R.
 2615, the United States-Northern Triangle Enhanced Engagement Act.
 This bill would provide more resources for the U.S. government to provide assistance to organizations like World Vision working in Central America that address the root causes of migration, mitigating the desire for these children to leave their home countries.

 While these children may no longer have a legal advocate, we can be their voice and advocate for the reinstatement of these vital services and more resources to address the root causes of migration.

 *Update: H.R.
 2615 passed unanimously in the House of Representatives on July 15.
-Now, take a moment to ask the Senate to pass the bill!
+Now, take a moment to ask Congress to protect foreign assistance!

 Top photo: Young boy in Honduras. (©2018 World Vision/photo by Jon Warren)